 Bihar’s antiquity is evident from its name, which is derived from the ancient word “VIHARA” (monastery).
 It is indeed a land of monasteries.

 The passage of Ganga, flowing wide and deep enrich the plains of Bihar before distributing in Bengal’s deltoid zone.
 There are places to visit in Buddhist, Jain, Ramayana, Sufi, Sikh, and Shiv Shakti, Bihar’s antiquity is evident from its name, abound in this ancient land where India’s first major empires rose and fell.

-Among all Indian states, Bihar is the one most intimately linked to the Buddha’s life, resulting in a trail of pilgrimages which have come to be known as the Buddhist circuit.
+Among all Indian states, Bihar is the one most intimately linked to the Buddha’s life, resulting in a trail of pilgrimages that have come to be known as the Buddhist circuit.

 There are places to visit for Buddhist Circuit, Jain Circuit, Ramayana Circuit, Sufi Circuit, Gandhi Circuit, Sikh Circuit, Shiv Shakti Circuit, and Eco Circuit which have many renowned places to visit.
 Some of the major tourist places to visit are.

 The holiest site for any Buddhist devotee is the Bodhi tree which stands in the middle of the Mahabodhi temple complex.
 About 2600 years ago Gautama Siddhartha is supposed to have realized the enlightenment at this very place under a Peepal tree known as Mahabodhi tree.

 Gaya: 80’ Buddha Statue

-The Great Buddha Statue popularly known as 80’ Buddha Statue was unveiled and consecrated on November 18, 1989, with a ceremony graced with the presence of His Holiness the XIV the Dalai Lama, who blessed the 25-meter statue
+The Great Buddha Statue popularly known as the 80’ Buddha Statue was unveiled and consecrated on November 18, 1989, with a ceremony graced with the presence of His Holiness the XIV the Dalai Lama, who blessed the 25-meter statue

 Vishwa Shanti Stupa

 Nalanda University Ruin

-It is the ruins of one of the oldest residential international university which thrived from around 5th or 6th century CE till the 13th century.
+It is the ruins of one of the oldest residential international universities which thrived from around 5th or 6th century CE till the 13th century.

 This is a massive granary situated next to river Ganga.
 It was built by Captain John Garstin for the British army in 1786 to take a precaution for the severe famine that occurred in 1770.